Please read for information on Duramax modifications!!

 - Weekend On the Edge 2005 Highest HP- 739 RWHP

 The Duramax engine has evolved from the original LB7 series to the LLY, then LBZ, and now the LMM series.
 The LB7 was used from 2001 model year until mid 2004 model year.
 In mid 2004 the LLY series was released.
 In 2006 the Duramax changed again.
 The early 2006 engines were still called LLY and the later 2006 and 2007 "Classic" became the LBZ.
 This creates some confusion as the 06 LLY is distinctively different from the 04.5-05 LLY.
 The 2006 LLY and LBZ engines are essentially the same when it comes to modifications.
-The LMM began in the new body style GMT 900 series trucks in 2007.
+The LMM began in the new body style GMT 900 series trucks in 2007 and continued through 2010.
+In 2011 the LML was released and is currently in use through 2015 and beyond???
 The simplest way to verify which series you have is the VIN# of the truck.
-The 8th digit is the engine ID and it will either be a 1, 2, D, or 6.
+The 8th digit is the engine ID and it will either be a 1, 2, D, 6, or 8.

 - 01-04 LB7 is a 1

 - 04.5-05 LLY is a 2